 PFL operates in a creative IT space that requires talented and skilled people.
 Inability to attract or retain competent personnel may lead to inability to deliver quality projects to clients resulting in diminishing goodwill.
 Moreover, specialised computer graphics skills are highly sought after by rival industry thus retaining talent is a big challenge.

 PFL is a leading brand globally in the space of creative graphic designing.
-We ensure satisfaction of our employees by providing them conducive work environment, remuneration as per industry standards and prospects of performance based growth.
-Our HR policies are designed to ensure highest level of employee engagement along with job satisfaction.
-Moreover, the Company's spread across the globe encourages individuals to be part of a global organisation.
+We ensure satisfaction of our employees by providing them conducive work global organisation.